-At Bosworth & Associates, we often find ourselves explaining to our clients the various components of health insurance.
+At Bosworth and Associates Insurance Agency, we often find ourselves explaining to our clients the various components of health insurance.
 We wanted to put together a list of the most common terminology to help others who find themselves trying to wade through the confusing world of medical insurance and coverage.

 Nevertheless, it's never too late to learn the basics of health insurance coverage, and hopefully, after reading through this list of health insurance terminology, you'll feel a bit more equipped at your next doctor visit.